ga-wdi-exercises/js-gladiator/readme.md

 ### If there are two gladiators in the arena, you can call a `fight` method that results in the elimination of one of the gladiators from the arena.

-  * Winning conditions:
+Winning conditions
-    * Trident beats Spear
+- Trident beats Spear
-    * Spear beats Club
+- Spear beats Club
-    * Club beats Trident
+- Club beats Trident
-    * If the two gladiators have the same weapon, they are both eliminated.
+- If the two gladiators have the same weapon, they are both eliminated.

 ```js
 var max = new Gladiator("Maximus","Trident")